henryhale/android-capacitor/README.md

 7. Enjoy :rocket:

 ## Contributing
-In case of any issuse, please open a new issue [here](https://github.com/henryhale/).
+In case of any issue or bug, please open a new issue [here](https://github.com/henryhale/android-capacitor/issues/new).

 ## License